medtagger/MedTagger/environments/openstack/README.md

 - 2 (Ubuntu 18) instances (AppHost and DbHost) available on OpenStack,
 - AppHost will have externally available IP address,
 - Network connectivity between your App and Db host,
-- 4 volumes set up (App, PostgreSQL, Db and Cassandra),
+- 4 volumes set up (App Host, DB Host, PostgreSQL and Storage),
 - Security Groups enabling certain ports for different services.

 **Important**: Head to the `main.tf` file to see which of them are configurable.
 Keep in mind that